 - Of course one of the favorite activities is to go through the beautiful streets of Tulum and enjoy the shops, restaurants, and bars, which have a very special charm.
-A mix between Boho Chic and Hispter décor, in my opinion, that makes the town of Tulum a place you fall in love with.
+A mix of Boho Chic and Hipster décor, in my opinion, that makes the town a place you fall in love with.

 History of Tulum Archaeological Site

 The city was known as Zama (which in Maya means sunrise) and now is known as Tulum (which in Maya has the meaning of wall or fence).
-It is believed that Tulum was an important center of worship for the descending god.
+It is believed that this site was an important center of worship for the descending god.

 Inside the city, you can see public, civic and religious buildings.
 And also, inside the walled city used to lived astronomers, mathematicians, priests, architects, engineers, and the ordinary people lived outside the walled city.

-The strategic location and its location in an elevated area made Tulum one of the main Mayan cities of the 13th and 14th centuries.
+The strategic location and its location in an elevated area made the site one of the main Mayan cities of the 13th and 14th centuries.